-The pair of scales the rider carried indicates that there will be a shortage of food.
+The pair of balances the rider carried indicates that there will be a shortage of food.

 God’s voice?
-The four living creatures were near the throne of God.
+The four beasts were near the throne of God.

-A quart of wheat for a denarius, and three quarts of barley for a denarius
+A measure of wheat for a penny, and three measures of barley for a penny;